 Pinocchio went through the hardships of initiation and came out of the darkness of ignorance.
 He emerges from tomb resurrected, like Jesus Christ.
 He is now a “real boy”, an illuminated man who broke the shackles of material life to embrace his higher self.
 Jiminy Cricket receives a solid gold badge from the Fairy, representing the success of the alchemical process of transforming Pinocchio’s conscience from a crude metal to gold.
 The “Great Work” has been accomplished.
 What is there left to do?
 A crazy accordion party, of course!

 Seen through the eyes of an initiate, Pinocchio’s story, instead of being a series of random adventures, becomes a deeply symbolic spiritual allegory.
 Details in the movie that are seemingly meaningless suddenly reveal an esoteric truth or at least a brutally honest social commentary.
 Inspired by metaphysical classics such as The Metamorphoses and Jonah and the Whale, the story’s author, Carlo Collodi, wrote a modern day tale of initiation, which is the most important aspect of Masonic life.
 Although Walt Disney’s allegiance to Freemasonry has always been disputed, the choice of this story as the second animated movie ever created by the studio is very telling.
 Many symbolic details added into the movie manifest a great understanding of the underlying occult meaning of Collodi’s book.
-Considering the numerous re-releases of Pinocchio and its world-wide success one can say that the entire world has witnessed his path to illumination, but very few fully understood it.
+Considering the numerous re-releases of Pinocchio and its worldwide success one can say that the entire world has witnessed his path to illumination, but very few fully understood it.

-When put in relation with other other articles on this site, which reveal rather sinister meanings, the story of Pinocchio is an example of the nobler side of occult teachings.
+When put in relation to other articles on this site, which reveal rather sinister meanings, the story of Pinocchio is an example of the nobler side of occult teachings.
 Striving to achieve a higher level of spirituality through self-improvement is a universal theme found in most religions.
 Pinocchio still remains typically Masonic and reveals the philosophical background of those in control of the mass media.